alchematrix0/alchematrix.net/src/pages/2018-12-15-alchematrix-defined/index.md

 #### You're doing what now?

-Blogging and sharing the path.
+- Blogging on the path.
 Making myself available via <alchematrix0@gmail.com> to converse.
+- I'm hosting the Moon Show, airing once a month on IGTV [@alchematrix0](https://instagram.com/alchematrix0) discussing astrology in relation to the new and full moons.
+- Publishing a monthly newsletter on the Alchemy of the Matrix.